LGBTQ rights: Germany appoints first 'commissioner for queer affairs' | DW | 06.01.2022

 "From the dgti's point of view, this includes, above all, the abolition of the 'transsexual law' and the passage of new legislation on self-determination."

-In 2018 Germany became one of the few countries worldwide that officially recognizes the existence of more than two genders, by introducing a third option, "diverse," in addition to "male" and "female."
+In 2018, Germany became one of the few countries worldwide that officially recognizes the existence of more than two genders when it introduced a third option, "diverse," in addition to "male" and "female."

 The coalition also wants to see transition-related medical care fully covered by statutory health insurance and plans to create a compensation fund for trans and intersex people who were harmed by previous legislation, which included forced sterilization.